Menu

 • Remember all recyclable items will be picked up every other week.

-• Compost bags and recycling bins are available at several area retailers.
+• Compost bags are available at several area retailers.

 • Put branches/brush, no larger than two inches in diameter, into tied bundles no longer than four feet.
 The bundle should not weigh more than 50 pounds.